kanan-kulkarni-702/kanank2/docs/Scalar application deployment for cloud.md

     echo  $CR_PAT |  sudo docker  login ghcr.io  -u {userName}  --password-stdin
 ```

-## 7. Project download
+## 5. Project download
 Download the Scalar Demo Project from GitHub.

 You can either clone the project from Github or download the zipped project from GitHub and unzip it.
 https://github.com/PerceptCS/Scalar_Filemanager_Demo

 Move the downloaded project folder to another location of your choice.
-After download is complete, run wsl.

-From wsl  go to the Scalar Demo Project folder from the root path and run the docker compose file to do the application setup.
+From terminal go to the Scalar Demo Project folder from the root path.

-The procedure to run the docker compose file is explained in the sections below.

-Please note that this activity needs to be done only for the first time.

-## 8. Running docker compose file to setup Applications:
+## 6. Configuring docker compose file to setup Applications:

 Before Running compose file(i.e starting applications), we need to change two settings as below:

 These settings are for configuring the application for local storage (configured as default in the file)  or for cloud storage (S3 storage).

 <ins>Changing the settings</ins>:
 Settings for local (default configured) or for cloud is changed in file docker-compose-ledger-auditor.yml which is located in the following folder path